jquintanac/PROJ-SQL/README.md

 ♦ Thanks to 'videodep' and count/sum group by queries with order by asc/desc and limit N, you could see the top 3 customers based on fidelity or even check the quantity and profits of sales based on its categories (always drama wins...💔).

-♦ Finally, applying a simple subquery we can find the shortest or longest films from a unique category or those ones you like but avoiding those you do not like.
+♦ Finally, applying a simple subquery we can find the shortest or longest films from a unique category or those ones you like but avoiding those you do not like.🤙

 ## Links & Resources